Chart Color Schemes

 Gungahlin features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-In Gungahlin, as per the latest Census, 35.7% of dwellings were houses, with 64.3% being other types such as semi-detached and apartments.
-This contrasts with the Australian Capital Territory's dwelling structure of 66.3% houses and 33.7% other dwellings.
+In Gungahlin, as per the latest Census, 35.7% of dwellings were houses while 64.3% were other types such as semi-detached homes, apartments, and 'other' dwellings.
+This compares to the Australian Capital Territory's figures of 66.3% houses and 33.7% other dwellings.
 Home ownership in Gungahlin stood at 13.6%, with mortgaged dwellings at 32.9% and rented ones at 53.5%.
-The median monthly mortgage repayment in the area was $1,801, lower than the Australian Capital Territory average of $2,123.
-The median weekly rent figure in Gungahlin was $450, compared to the Australian Capital Territory's $462.
-Nationally, Gungahlin's mortgage repayments were below the Australian average of $1,863, while rents were substantially higher than the national figure of $375.
+The median monthly mortgage repayment was $1,801, lower than the Australian Capital Territory average of $2,123.
+The median weekly rent in Gungahlin was $450, compared to the Australian Capital Territory's $462 and the national average of $375.
+Nationally, Gungahlin's mortgage repayments were below the Australian average of $1,863 while rents were substantially above it.

 Frequently Asked Questions - Housing